rwegener2/sarp_lessons/_sources/index.md

 # Welcome to SARP Programming

 The [NASA Student Airborne Research Program (SARP)](https://www.nasa.gov/centers/ames/earthscience/programs/airbornescience/studentairborneresearchprogram) is a reasearch internship for earth science undergraduates held in California, USA every summer.
-The program is an 8-week long program for students to get hands on experience with NASA research and data.
+It is an 8-week long program for students to get hands on experience with NASA research and data.
 This website hosts the online content for the programming instruction for the internship.

 ## Website Organization
 The contents of this website is split into three sections: